 - Browse and search conversations You will see a familiar conversation list: contacts on the left, messages on the right.
 Scroll through threads, use the search bar to find specific messages, or filter by date range.
 Group chats, attachments, reactions, and inline images all appear just as they did on your phone.

 - Select conversations and choose an export format Select one or more conversations, then click "Export."
-Choose your format: PDF for print-ready documents, HTML for interactive browsing, XLSX for spreadsheet analysis, or JSON for developers and data processing.
+Choose your format: PDF for print-ready documents, HTML for interactive browsing, XLSX for spreadsheet analysis, or forensic-oriented JSON for e-discovery, review tools, and custom processing.
 You can export a single conversation or batch-export all of them at once.

 - Save your exported files Pick a destination folder and click "Export."
 MessageHarvest writes the files directly to disk.
 For legal use, each export automatically includes timestamps, sender/receiver metadata, and a SHA-256 hash for tamper verification.